shubhamdipt/passbolt-python-api/README.md

 ## Configuration

-Create a config file with the following contents.
+Fill the config.ini file with the following contents.

     [PASSBOLT]
     SERVER = http://<server_ip or domain>